 Small Business Resources

-The CARES Act offers a variety of programs and initiatives designed to assist small businesses during these uncertain times.
+The CARES Act offered various programs and initiatives designed to assist small businesses through the coronavirus pandemic duration.
+The new stimulus bill provides new financial resources to support them along with a few additions.
 These programs and initiatives include:

 applying for PPP Loans